PascalKleindienst/octobercms-github-projects/README.md

 ## Details
 This plugin will provide a collection of components to display data about GitHub repositories based on the [GitHub API v3](https://developer.github.com/v3/repos/).

-As time passes more parts like *Projects, Issues or Gists* will be added to this collection of components.
+As time passes more parts like *Projects or Issues* will be added to this collection of components.

 ### Requirements
 In order to work the [PHP cURL extension](https://secure.php.net/manual/en/book.curl.php) must be installed and enabled.